 Able Seaman (Sonar)

 In 2022, as part of the 40th Anniversary commemorations, geographical features were identified and named after the fallen of 1982.
-ARMSTRONG COVE is a Cove near the entrance to West Arm in Port Abermarle, West Falkland.
+HAYWARD CREEK can be found in the inner part of West Cove in Port Philomel, West Falkland.

 It is in position

 51° 48′ 11.18″ S, 060° 24′ 30.12″ W